-This unique top and skirt is by Lithuanian label Freak Factory.
-They lent me the outfit to wear to the Bath in Fashion blogger awards in April where I was a finalist.
+This unique top and skirt are by Lithuanian label Freak Factory.
+They lent me the outfit to wear to the Bath in Fashion blogger awards in April, where I was a finalist.

-The nautical pattern features the waves of the sea, sailors and mermaids, and I absolutely love the gorgeous magenta colour.
+The nautical pattern features the waves of the sea, sailors, and mermaids, and I love the gorgeous magenta color.

-I think it’s important to wear vintage with modern pieces to stop yourself from looking too costumey, unless of course you’re going for the full-on retro look, which I love but am too afraid to wear!
+I think it’s essential to wear vintage with modern pieces to stop yourself from looking too costumey unless, of course, you’re going for the full-on retro look, which I love but am too afraid to wear!

 I styled this outfit at the Reiss Spirit of Summer event they held a few weeks ago, and I challenged myself to create the perfect beach wedding outfit.

-Black and white is on trend for 2013 but I think it can be quite harsh sometimes.
+Black and white are on-trend for 2013, but I think it can be quite harsh sometimes.
 This dress is more a subtle blend of lovely soft greys.

 The cobalt of the shoes and belt add a color punch to the outfit and stops it looking too insipid.
 A smart, but practical look that’s just right for our chilly UK spring weather!

 This is typical of my style for the office, where I have little to no dress code.